connecting college students to public benefits

 because students are the experts on their own lives, our study leveraged student voice to understand their familiarity and experiences with snap.
 2022年世界杯预选赛分组 researchers co-designed a student survey and interview protocol with benefits data trust, ccac, and montco. using collaborative online documents, all study partners could provide ongoing feedback to make sure the instruments were clear and relevant. our final survey included two validated items from the hunger vital sign to assess students’ food security, as well as other items developed by study partners.

-2022年世界杯预选赛分组 researchers administered the connecting students to benefits survey from october 2022 to february 2023. a total of 1,479 ccac and montco students responded. in addition, we interviewed 10 students who applied for snap about their experiences. after analyzing the survey and interview data, we shared our findings with our partners.
+2022年世界杯预选赛分组 researchers administered the connecting students to benefits survey from october 2022 to february 2023. a total of 1,479 ccac and montco students responded. in addition, we interviewed 10 students who applied for snap about their experiences.

 what we learned from students